erizov/Professor/semester_4/lecture_15_testing_patterns/unit_testing/README.md

 ## Introduction

-Unit Testing is unit testing is a fundamental algorithm.
+Unit Testing is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Unit Testing is essential for building performant and scalable applications.